yalue/ncurses_tetris/README.md

  - Down arrow: speed the current piece's descent.

+ - Page down: Immediately move the current piece down to its landing position.

- - The 'S' key: quick save (will create the file `./tetris_quicksave.bin`).
+ - The 's' key: quick save (will create the file `./tetris_quicksave.bin`).

- - The 'L' key: load last quick save.
+ - The 'l' key: load last quick save.
 This will read `./tetris_quicksave.bin` if it exists.
 Otherwise, pressing 'L' does nothing.

- - The 'Q' key: quits the game immediately.
+ - The 'q' key: quits the game immediately.

 Troubleshooting
 ---------------